PXL-Digital-Application-Samples/peerit/README.md

 - **Networks**: All services communicate via `peerit-network`
 - **Volumes**: Persistent storage for data and uploads

-See [docs/DOCKER-COMPOSE.md](docs/DOCKER-COMPOSE.md) for detailed Docker usage instructions.
+See [docs/DEVELOPMENT.md](docs/DEVELOPMENT.md) for detailed development workflows and Docker usage.

 ## Deployment